Poker Hand Combinations - Combinatorics

 - How many straight draw combinations are there on a flop of AT7?

-Using combinatorics, you will be able to quickly work these numbers out and use them to help you make better decisions based on the probability certain hands appearing.
+Using combinatorics, you will be able to quickly work these numbers out and use them to help you make better decisions based on the probability of certain hands showing up.

 Poker starting hand combinations basics.